Yeshiwas1985/Covid19-Image-Classification-Using-Convolutional_Neural-Network/README.md

 ## Contact

-- If you have any questions, issues, or collaboration, contact me using <a> yeshiwasdagnaw23@gmail.com"</a>
+- If you have any questions, issues, or collaboration, contact me using use my LinkedIn address: <h4> <a> linkedin.com/in/yeshiwas-dagnaw-alemu-961318172 </a> </h4>